beshu-tech/readonlyrest-docs/details/kibana-7.8.x-and-older.md

 ## Kibana UI tweaking

-With ReadonlyREST Enterprise, it's possible to inject custom CSS and Javascript to achieve a customised user experience for your users/tenants.
+With ReadonlyREST Enterprise, it's possible to inject custom CSS and Javascript to achieve a customized user experience for your users/tenants.

 ### Inject custom CSS in Kibana